Kickflip/kickflip-docs/README.md

 kickflip-docs
 =============

-Documentation for the Kickflip SDK (Android, iOS, Web)
+Documentation for the Kickflip SDK (Android, iOS, web)